MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/mobile-apps/Mobile-app-home-page.md

 # required metadata

 title: Mobile app home page
-description: This topic describes the Microsoft Dynamics 365 for Finance and Operations, Enterprise Edition mobile app and provides links to resources that can help you implement it in your organization.
+description: This topic describes the Microsoft Dynamics 365 for Unified Operations mobile app and provides links to resources that can help you implement it in your organization.
 author: sericks007
 manager: AnnBe
 ms.date: 05/28/2017